By Hilary Picken | February 28, 2019 | Languages

 1492 was a challenging year for Spanish school children.
 Not only did Columbus discover the Americas, but Antonio de Nebrija published the first Spanish grammar book.
 Extra Spanish AND geography homework all round!

 Since then Spanish has become the second-largest first language on earth.
-Mother tongue to an estimated 450 million people, 10% of whom live in Columbus’ new world.
+Mother tongue to an estimated 450 million people, 10% of them live in Columbus’ new world.

-20 languages produce 80% of the world’s wealth.
-English and Chinese share the top spot at 20% each.
-The collective Spanish speaking economies occupy third place on the podium, with annual GDP of $7 trillion – approximately 8% of the world’s wealth and more than twice that of Germany.
+20 languages produce 80% of the world’s wealth; English and Chinese share the top spot at 20% each.
+The collective Spanish-speaking economies occupy third place on the podium, with an annual GDP of $7 trillion – approximately 8% of the world’s wealth and more than twice that of Germany.

 For international organisations and brands, a well-understood presence in the Spanish speaking world can be very good for business.

 Like most languages which enjoyed a huge geographical spread based on empire, distance and time have created multiple regional variations from the historical home-nation norm.

 The native language of an estimated 129 million people, Mexican Spanish is a significant variant of the language which originated in Spain.
 The spread across the USA, Spain itself, the islands of the Caribbean and the countries of Central and South America have led to the emergence of an array of national and regional dialects across multiple continents.

 Each variant has local differences.
 For example, in Argentina, sophisticated porteños (posh folk from Buenos Aires) use a dialect very different from their Patagonian villager countrymen.
 And Argentineans, in general, ignore the “tú” form of “you” in favour of “vos” – which doesn’t exist in most textbooks.
 The list goes on.